constanxe/geospatial-project/proposal/blogdown/content/e-timeline.md

 The team's tentative schedule and allocation of work are as follows.

 ![Timeline](/img/timeline.png)

-Kindly open image in a new tab for a clear version.
+> For a clear version, kindly open the image in a new tab.